Nuclear-Liu/tutorials/java/Java Language Updates/17/5 Record Classes.md

 Like nested record classes, local record classes are implicitly static, which means that their own methods can't access any variables of the enclosing method, unlike local classes, which are never static.

-## Static Members of Inner Classes
+## Static Members of Inner Classes _内部类的静态成员_

 Prior to Java SE 16, you could not declare an explicitly or implicitly static member in an inner class unless that member is a constant variable.
 This means that an inner class cannot declare a record class member because nested record classes are implicitly static.

 In Java SE 16 and later, an inner class may declare members that are either explicitly or implicitly static, which includes record class members.
 The following example demonstrates this:

 ```java